 - Based on unique identifiers.

-When using append, you also need to take into account what each record in each of the data files represents (Unit of Count).What a record in the data represents, whether it be a respondent (person), or an occasion, etc. Data may be collected at multiple levels, for example, one of the files contains information about respondents and a separate file contains information about their consumption occasions.
-If this is the case, you can append data across multiple levels by specifying the unit of count (Coming Soon).
+Harmoni's default setting is to append files with the same respondents to the primary file, but if the setting has been turned on for multi-level data, you also need to take into account what each record in each of the data files represents (Unit of Count).What a record in the data represents, whether it be a respondent (person), or an occasion, etc. If you need to append multi-level data, where one of the files contains information about respondents and a separate file contains information about their consumption occasions, please refer to the Multi-Level Data section to learn more about this.

 Use append to add new variables into a project when respondents are common across data sources.